The L. Anthony Sutin Award for Innovative Law Enforcement and Community Partnerships

 Nominations

-The award recognizes the efforts of collaborative partnerships that have transformed public safety in their community through interactions.
-Ideal nominees are those actively engaged within their community in a multifaceted manner, resulting in positive, observable public safety outcomes.
+The award recognizes the efforts of collaborative partnerships that have transformed public safety in their community through their interactions.
+Ideal nominees are actively engaged within their community in a multifaceted manner that has resulted in positive, observable public safety outcomes.
 Teams must consist of at least one law enforcement officer, who must be an officer in a state, local, or tribal law enforcement agency, and one community member.

-- Creates sustainable collaborations that are innovative, creative, and transformative
+• creates collaborations that are innovative, creative, and transformative;

-- Promotes public safety through dedication to the community policing philosophy
+• promotes public safety through a dedication to the community policing philosophy.

 Awardees of the L. Anthony Sutin Award for Innovative Law Enforcement and Community Partnerships